Bellboy-Capstone/bellboy-capstone.github.io/README.md

 | 2  | 32GB MicroSD Card                     | $35 CAD    | Link |
 | 3  | Description                           | Final Cost | Link |
 | 4  | Description                           | Final Cost | Link |

-## Personal & Professional Expectations

-Our group aims to successfully develop a touchless public interface for our current world alied by the ultra-scary COVID-19/SARS-2 virus.

-We will also be doing research into which designs and functions would best suit the ideas we are planning to implement and consulting different literatures to support our design choices.
-Making sure that our design is intuitive and accessible is crucial so that end users are able to use it with ease.
-We will be learning how to interface our sensors with the raspberry pi and how to use the data we get from it to produce an output in our website dashboard.
-We want to be able to work efficiently in a group by setting deadlines and managing time.
-Lastly, we plan to make our design fun for ourselves as well as our end users.

 ## Contact